 According to The Trade Desk, omnichannel campaigns are 1.2 times more memorable and 2.2 times less mentally exhausting.
 That might sound like a small lift, but in a world where attention is the most valuable currency, it’s everything.

 Now flip that.
-If every platform is telling a different story, if messaging feels disjointed, or if someone has to work to figure out what your brand is about, they’re moving on.
+If every touchpoint tells a different story, or if someone has to work to piece together what your brand is about, they’re moving on.

-A disconnected marketing strategy isn’t just a bad experience.
-It’s a missed opportunity.
+A disconnected approach isn’t just a poor experience.
+It’s a missed opportunity to stay relevant throughout the journey.

 Single-Channel Marketing Doesn’t Match How People Actually Behave